blazingbbq/kt21_sim/README.md

     - [x] Roll initiative
 - [ ] Character objects.
     - [x] Include all stats exposed on game card as property.
-    - [ ] Maintain list of Actions that can be performed (include description and callback)
+    - [x] Maintain list of Actions that can be performed (include description and callback)
+        - [ ] Show action description on hover?
     - [ ] List of Abilities (passive and active)
     - [ ] List of Equipement
     - [ ] List of Weapons